 HEAD COACH TODD WHITTEN

-A familiar face made his return to Stephenville as the winningest coach of Tarleton State University’s NCAA era, Todd Whitten, returned to the Texan sidelines prior to the 2016 season.
+A familiar face made his return to Stephenville as the winningest coach of Tarleton State University’s NCAA era, Todd Whitten, joined the Texan sidelines prior to the 2016 season.

-He returned to Tarleton for the 2016 season and made an immediate impact by resurrecting a 3-7 season from the year before and led Tarleton into the final two games of the season with a chance to win the Lone Star Conference championship.
+He made an immediate impact in his return by resurrecting a 3-7 season from the year before and led Tarleton into the final two games of the season with a chance to win the Lone Star Conference championship in his first season back.
+He followed up in 2017 by leading Tarleton to its first winning regular season since 2013 and the fifth bowl game invitation in program history.

 In a news conference on December 3, 2015, at 9:30 a.m.
 Athletic Director Lonn Reisman announced the selection of Whitten as head football coach.
 Whitten joined Reisman and President Dr. F. Dominic Dottavio at the announcement in the lobby of Wisdom Gym.